cloudmesh-community/book/chapters/cloud/gregor.md

 # Research Interrests

+---

+**:mortar_board: Learning Objectives:**

+* Identify intereting topics you can do research in with Dr. von Laszewski.
+* Decide if you also like to do an independent study in addition to the class with him.
+* For online students that have a job he recommends not to take more than 6 credit hours per week.
+* For full time residential students (graduates) he recommends not to take more than 9 credit hours per week.

+---

 In this lecture we are presenting some of the research interrests of Gregor von Laszewski, the instructor of this class.